Meihō Sotetsu

 Meihō became the abbot of Yōkōji in the eighth month 1325, just one week before Keizan's death.
 Keizan had instructed that his disciples take turns holding the position of abbot of Yōkōji, so Meihō left the position to Mugai Chikō (d.
 1351), another of Keizan's students, around the year 1339.
 At that time, Meihō was able to return to Daijōji.
-Meanwhile, after each of Keizan's primary disciples (the others being Gasan Jōseki and Kōan Shinkan) had taken a turn as abbot of Yōkōji, they each began rotating their own disciples thorough the abbotship, again in accordance with Keizan's instructions.
+Meanwhile, after each of Keizan's primary disciples (the others being Gasan Jōseki and Kōan Shinkan) had taken a turn as abbot of Yōkōji, they each began rotating their own disciples through the abbotship, again in accordance with Keizan's instructions.
 However, the system had broken down by 1379, and from that year the next ten abbots of Yōkōji were all descendants of Meihō's lineage.
-This appears to have been part of a heated rivalry for control of the Sōtō school school between Meihō's line with the temples Yōkōji and Daijōji under their control on the one hand, and Gasan Jōseki's line, which control the temple Sōjiji, on the other.
+This appears to have been part of a heated rivalry for control of the Sōtō school between Meihō's line with the temples Yōkōji and Daijōji under their control on the one hand, and Gasan Jōseki's line, which control the temple Sōjiji, on the other.

 Sōjiji would ultimately prove to be the more influential temple, as students in Gasan's lineage fanned out across Japan, founding many new temples that proved long-lived and successful.
 Meihō's successors, on the other hand, mostly stayed in the north-central region of the country around Yōkōji and Daijōji.
 There was one notable exception; Daichi Sokei founded a temple in the Higo Province of Kyushu in southern Japan.
 However, his lineage proved short lived after also losing the support of his patrons.